adferrand/dnsrobocert/README.md

 For example with OVH, authentication parameters are `--auth-entrypoint`, `--auth-application-key`, `--auth-application-secret` and `--auth-consumer-key`.
 Corresponding environment variables are `LEXICON_OVH_AUTH_ENTRYPOINT`, `LEXICON_OVH_AUTH_APPLICATION_KEY`, `LEXICON_OVH_AUTH_APPLICATION_SECRET` and `LEXICON_OVH_AUTH_CONSUMER_KEY`.
 Or alternatively, set the `LEXICON_PROVIDER_OPTIONS` to `--auth-entrypoint=my_entrypoint --auth-application-key=my_application_key --auth-application-secret=my_application_secret --auth-consumer-key=my_consumer_key`.

-Finally there is some options specific to Lexicon itself, not related to the authentication on a particular provider (like `--delegate`).
+Finally there is some options specific to Lexicon itself, not related to the authentication on a particular provider (like `--delegated`).
 You can specify this kind of options (eg. `domain` for Cloudns) via the `LEXICON_OPTIONS (default empty)` environment variable.

 #### With YAML configuration files